Avi54/youtube_video_downloader/README.md

 # Youtube Video Downloader
-A simple cli tool to download YouTube videos in mp3 or mp4 format.
+A simple cli tool to download YouTube videos as audio files.

 ## INSTALLATION
 ```